nchagti/AnkiDeckBuilder/README.md

     - MacOS and Linux (Collins Zyzzyva): `~/.collinszyzzyva/lexicons`
     - MacOS and Linux (NASPA Zyzzyva): ```~/Zyzzyva/lexicons```

-4. Choose if you would like the custom color-coding by number of anagrams, the location where you'd like to save your Anki deck, and the output file format (`.apkg`).
+4. Choose if you would like the custom color-coding by number of anagrams, your tile-order, if you want lexicon symbols, the location where you'd like to save your Anki deck, and the output file format (`.apkg`).
 Click `Create Deck`.
 This will generate your Anki deck.
     > You will not need to use the CSV output unless you're making changes to the contents of your pre-existing cards

 5. Open Anki on your computer, click `Import File`, and choose the deck (`.apkg`) that you just generated.

 6. **After** importing your Main Deck, click `Create Deck`.
 Name this deck `<YourMainDeckName>::<FirstSubdeckName>`.
 This will create an empty subdeck for your Main Deck.

 7. Select your Main deck and click on Browse.
 In the search field, use the tags or fields to start filtering your deck.
-In this case, use the following search: `deck:<YourMainDeckName> tag:len7::prob::1-500 OR tag:len7::prob::501-1000 OR tag:len8::prob::1-500 OR tag:len8::prob::501-1000`
+In this case, use the following search: `deck:<YourMainDeckName> tag:len7::prob::1-1000 OR tag:len7::prob::1001-1500 OR tag:len8::prob::1-1000 OR tag:len8::prob::1001-1500`

 8. Select all questions (`Ctrl + A` on Windows or `Cmd + A` on MacOS), right click on the questions, and click `Change Deck`.
 Choose the subdeck that you just created to move all top 1000 probable 7 and 8-letter words into it.